National Dance Like a Chicken Day (May 14)

 Links to Resources

-Chicken activities for preschoolers – A fun roundup of crafts, games, and worksheets that tie in perfectly with the theme.
-Great for circle time or at-home enrichment.
+Chicken activities for preschoolers – crafts, games and worksheets that tie into the theme well.
+Good for circle time or keeping things going after the dancing stops.

 Related Holidays